 - Government's ability to engage and manage SMME suppliers;

 - Government's ability to scout, develop, and contract new suppliers;

 - Government's ability to ensure greater productivity and value for money from suppliers doing business with the state.

 The aim is to get all suppliers onto the Central Supplier Database on or before 1 April 2016.
-That is the date Government is aiming to implement the new system.
-This is a self-registration process and our advice is to get registered so that you can start sharing in Government contracts once the system starts on 1 April 2016.
+That is the date Government aims towards in implementing the new system.
+Remember that this is a self-registration process.
+Our advice is to get registered so that you can start sharing in Government contracts once the system starts on 1 April 2016.